 Legal First Responders Network

-Survivors are first referred to our Legal First Responders (LFR) network.
+Survivors are referred to our Legal First Responders (LFR) network.
 These skilled pro bono attorneys are licensed, active, and in good standing with their State Bar, allowing them to respond promptly when a referral is made.
 Additionally, we make every effort to match survivors with attorneys who are specialized in their specific area(s) of need.
 Once the connection between survivor and LFR is made, we strive to maintain contact with all relevant parties, facilitating communication, providing status updates, and ensuring that matters are advancing in a timely fashion.

 “The U.S. legal system is highly complex and fractured… It is important to keep the victim informed of the status of any and all legal proceedings, and equally important for other providers working with the victim to understand the complexities of the legal process.”
 U.S. Department of Justice